leonardo-pieraccioli/computational-intelligence/Lab9_GeneticAlgorithm/results.md

 ![Alt text](imgs/pc1avg1.png)

 We noticed that the best remain constant for many generations and then suddenly changes.
-This is probably due to the fact that the algorithm is stuck in a local maximum and then it finds a better one.
+This is probably due to the fact that the algorithm is stuck in a local maximum and then it suddendly finds a better one.

 ### PC-2
 Best Individual in generations: